dbos-inc/dbos-docs/docs/api-reference/decorators.md

 - `QUERY`: Indicates that the value is to be taken from the URL query string
 - `URL`: Indicates that the value is to be taken from a placeholder in the URL

+Arguments sourced from an HTTP request generally get the name given in the code for the method.
+However, if the name in the HTTP query string or body is different, [`@ArgName`](#argname) may be used.

 #### `@Authentication`
 The `@Authentication()` class decorator configures the Operon HTTP server to perform authentication.
 All methods in the decorated class will use the provided function to act as an authentication middleware.